-Through the end of fiscal 2018, there had been no change in our employee population or employee compensation arrangements that we reasonably believe would result in a significant change to our pay ratio disclosure.
-Accordingly, under SEC rules, we are permitted to use the same median employee identified in 2017 to calculate the applicable pay ratio for fiscal 2018.
-That employee's Summary Compensation Table annual total compensation in 2018 was \$66,293.
-As disclosed under "Executive

-Compensation-2018 Summary Compensation Table" above, our CEO's annual total compensation in 2018 was \$4,637,403.
-Based upon this methodology, we estimate that the ratio of CEO pay to median employee pay is 70:1.
+Through the end of fiscal 2019, there had been no change in our employee population or employee compensation arrangements that we reasonably believe would result in a significant change to our pay ratio disclosure.
+Under SEC rules, we are permitted to use the same median employee identified in 2017 and to exclude the approximately 250 persons who became our employees as a result of our acquisition of Syntron Material Handling Group, LLC and its subsidiaries on January 2, 2019, in order to calculate the applicable pay ratio for fiscal 2019.
+That employee's Summary Compensation Table annual total compensation in fiscal 2019 was \$69,528.
+As disclosed above, our former president and chief executive officer Mr. Painter's total compensation as chief executive officer annualized for 2019 was \$3,900,980.
+Based upon this methodology, we estimate that the ratio of CEO pay to median employee pay is 56:1.
 Given the different methodologies that various public companies will use to determine an estimate of their pay ratio, the estimated ratio reported above should not be used as a basis for comparison between our company and any other companies.